zenml-io/zenml/docs/book/user-guide/production-guide/end-to-end.md

 after a pipeline run has concluded
 - Best practices for implementing and running reproducible and reliable ML pipelines with ZenML

-Now trying sharing the [ZenML e2e template](https://github.com/zenml-io/template-e2e-batch) with your colleagues and see how they react!
+Now try sharing the [ZenML e2e template](https://github.com/zenml-io/template-e2e-batch) with your colleagues and see how they react!

 ## Conclusion and next steps